GOP's links to extremism surface in congressional primary - KESQ

 An Associated Press review of internet postings, court records and campaign finance disclosures depict a candidate with a more complicated biography than the compelling personal story that turned the 42-year-old Kent into a favorite of conservative media.

-Square-jawed with wavy black hair, the former Green Beret served 11 combat deployments before retiring to join the CIA.
-He also endured unspeakable tragedy: His wife, Shannon, a Navy cryptologist, was killed by a suicide bomber in 2019 in Syria, leaving him to raise their two young sons alone.
+Square-jawed with wavy black hair and sleeve tattoos, the former Green Beret served 11 combat deployments before retiring from Special Forces to join the CIA.
+He also endured unspeakable tragedy: His wife, Shannon, a Navy cryptologist, was killed by a suicide bomber in 2019 while fighting the Islamic State group in Syria, leaving him to raise their two young sons alone.

+“There’s a through line,” said Dave Neiwert, an author and journalist who has covered right-wing extremism in the Pacific Northwest for decades.
 “Many (Republican) politicians play footsie with it.
-Kent is just unabashed,” said Dave Neiwert, an author and journalist who has covered right-wing extremism in the Pacific Northwest for decades
+Kent is just unabashed.”

 Kent’s campaign declined to make him available for an interview.

-“Joe Kent’s platform of inclusive populism rejects racism and bigotry and invites all Americans to support his aggressive America First agenda,” Matt Braynard, a Kent strategist, said in a statement.
+“Joe Kent’s platform of inclusive populism rejects racism and bigotry and invites all Americans to support his aggressive America First agenda of rebuilding our industries, ending illegal immigration, and stopping stupid military interventions that don’t directly support our national interest,” Matt Braynard, a Kent strategist, said in a statement.

-Ahead of the final slate of primaries that unfold in August, Kent is not the only House candidate worrying some Republicans.
+Ahead of the final slate of primaries that unfold in August, Kent is not the only House candidate worrying some Republicans who fear an otherwise favorable political climate to regain control of the House could be threatened by candidates seen as too extreme.

-In Michigan, John Gibbs, a former Trump administration official challenging Republican Rep. Peter Meijer, once spread false claims that Hillary Clinton’s 2016 campaign chairman participated in a satanic ritual.
+In Michigan, John Gibbs, a former Trump administration official challenging Republican Rep. Peter Meijer, once spread false claims that Hillary Clinton’s 2016 campaign chairman participated in a satanic ritual that involved bodily fluids.

-In New York, Carl Paladino, a GOP House candidate, praised Hitler last year as “the kind of leader we need today.”
-And former Trump administration official Max Miller, the Republican nominee for an Ohio congressional seat, was accused of physical abuse by his ex-girlfriend.
-Miller denies the allegations.
+In New York, Carl Paladino, a former GOP candidate for governor now running for the House, praised Hitler last year as “the kind of leader we need today” and once emailed racist comments about Michelle Obama to a Buffalo newspaper for publication.
+And former Trump administration official Max Miller, the Republican nominee for an Ohio congressional seat, was accused of physical abuse by his ex-girlfriend, Trump White House press secretary Stephanie Grisham.
+Miller denies the allegations and has sued Grisham for defamation.

+A representative for the National Republican Congressional Committee, the organization responsible for helping the GOP regain control of the House, declined to comment, citing a policy of not interfering in primaries.
+A Trump spokesman did not respond to a request for comment.

-But of those soon facing elections, Kent stands out for the breadth of his ties to a deep-seated extremist fringe that has long existed in the Pacific Northwest.
+Of those soon facing elections, Kent stands out for the breadth of his ties to a deep-seated extremist fringe that has long existed in the Pacific Northwest but is often obscured by the region’s overwhelming liberal politics.

 Campaign finance disclosures reveal Kent recently paid $11,375 for “consulting” over the past four months to Graham Jorgensen, who was identified as a Proud Boy in a law enforcement report and was charged with cyber stalking his ex-girlfriend in 2018.
-The charges were dismissed.
+The charges were dismissed in late 2019.
 But a judge in Vancouver, Washington, issued an order of protection requiring Jorgensen to stay away from her, records show.

-Kent’s campaign said Jorgensen was a low-level worker and denied he has any current affiliation with “outside organizations.”
+Kent’s campaign said Jorgensen was a low-level worker who hands out literature and puts up signs and denied he has any current affiliation with “outside organizations.”
 They declined to make Jorgensen available for an interview.

 Kent is also a close political ally of Joey Gibson, the founder of the Christian nationalist group Patriot Prayer.
-Gibson has organized demonstrations in Portland, as well as the city’s Washington state suburbs, where he and his followers have clashed with left-wing groups.
+Since establishing the group in 2016, Gibson has organized demonstrations in Portland, as well as the city’s Washington state suburbs, where he and his followers have clashed with left-wing groups.
 Many of the demonstrations were coordinated with the Proud Boys.

-The often violent rallies drew anti-government activists, extremists as well as white supremacists to unite in common cause — namely fighting left-wing activists.
+The often violent rallies organized by Gibson drew anti-government activists, extremists as well as white supremacists to unite in common cause — namely fighting left-wing activists.

-Photos from the events archived online demonstrate how in some cases Kent’s allies have associated with people who have expressed white supremacist views.
-In numerous instances, Gibson as well as Jorgensen, the Proud Boy on Kent’s payroll, were recorded standing next to Jacob Von Ott, who has posted racist and antisemitic views online.
+Photos from the events archived online by the group Rose City Antifa demonstrate how in some cases Kent’s allies have associated with people who have expressed white supremacist views.
+In numerous instances, Gibson as well as Jorgensen, the Proud Boy on Kent’s payroll, were recorded standing next to Jacob Von Ott, who has posted racist and antisemitic views online and expressed admiration for the founder of the American Nazi Party.

-Von Ott did not respond to a request for comment, but he has previously denied that he’s a white supremacist.
+Von Ott did not respond to a request for comment sent to an email address listed to him, but he has previously denied that he’s a white supremacist.

+“The danger with these groups is it can be an initial foray into this extremist space.
+And once you’re in this extremist space, you can become further radicalized,” said Emily Kaufman, an Anti-Defamation League researcher who tracks extremist activity in the Pacific Northwest.

 Kent’s ties to extremism aren’t limited to the Pacific Northwest.

 Braynard, one of Kent’s top advisers, was the architect of a Washington, D.C., rally last year that sought to build sympathy for those arrested during the insurrection by rebranding them as “political prisoners.”
-Kent spoke at the rally.
+Kent spoke at the rally, which was poorly attended.

-Kent has also sought support from figures associated with the white nationalist “Groyper” movement led by Nick Fuentes, an internet personality who has promoted white supremacist beliefs and was at the Jan.
+Kent has also sought support from figures associated with the white nationalist “Groyper Army” movement led by Nick Fuentes, an internet personality who has promoted white supremacist beliefs and attended the 2017 white supremacist rally in Charlottesville, Virginia, as well as the Jan.
 6 insurrection at the Capitol.

 Kent has acknowledged that a political consultant set up a call early in his campaign that Fuentes was part of, where expanding his campaign’s reach on social media was discussed.
-But he denied that there was any sort of formal arrangement and distanced himself from Fuentes in March after their affiliation became broadly known, tweeting that he did not want “want Fuentes’s endorsement due his focus on race/religion.”
+But he denied that there was any sort of formal arrangement and distanced himself from Fuentes in March after their affiliation became broadly known.
+Kent tweeted at the time that he did not want “want Fuentes’s endorsement due his focus on race/religion.”

 After the rebuke, however, Kent appeared on a far-right YouTube channel where he echoed sentiments similar to those held by many white nationalists.

-“I don’t think there’s anything wrong with there being a white people special interest group,” Kent said during an interview hosted by a group called the American Populist Union.
+“I don’t think there’s anything wrong with there being a white people special interest group,” Kent said during the YouTube interview with a group called the American Populist Union.
+He also said the immigration situation between the U.S. and Mexico wasn’t as bad as in Europe because “their version of Mexico is Africa and the Middle East.”

-In April, Kent was photographed at a fundraiser giving a thumbs-up with Greyson Arnold, who identifies as a “Christian American Nationalist.”
+In April, Kent was photographed at a fundraiser giving a thumbs-up with Greyson Arnold, a Groyper-aligned commentator who identifies as a “Christian American Nationalist.”
 Like Fuentes, Arnold was also at the U.S. Capitol during the insurrection.

 Associated Press writer Eric Tucker contributed to this report.